-The Eastern Agri-Tech Growth Initiative has its own monitoring and evaluation arrangements but these do link to the CA monitoring and evaluation framework.
+The Eastern Agri-Tech Growth Initiative has its own monitoring and evaluation arrangements but these do link to the Combined Authority monitoring and evaluation framework.

-3.3.23 Agri-Tech is one of our strategic growth sectors identified by the CPIER; our ambition is to use the Local Industrial Strategy to step up our programme to ensure we are the "go to" UK centre for Agri-Tech.
-Agri-Tech also features within our Skills Strategy.
+- 3.3.23 Agri-Tech is one of our strategic growth sectors identified by the CPIER; our ambition is to use the Local Industrial Strategy to step up our programme to ensure we are the "go to" UK centre for Agri-Tech.
+Agri-Tech also features within our Skills Strategy. - 3.3.24 It was recommended by the Business Board and agreed by the Combined Authority Board at their respective meetings in November 2018 that the Eastern Agri-Tech Programme Board should continue to take decisions about applications for grant funding on behalf of both the Combined Authority and NALEP (both organisations are represented on the Programme Board); that the Programme

-3.3.24 It was recommended by the Business Board and agreed by the CA Board at their respective meetings in November 2018 that the Eastern Agri-Tech Programme Board should continue to take decisions about applications for grant funding on behalf of both the CA and NALEP (both organisations are represented on the Programme Board); that the Programme Board became a sub-Board of the Business Board and that a member of the Business Board (nominated by the Business Board) became the Chair of the Programme Board.
+Board became a sub-Board of the Business Board and that a member of the Business Board (nominated by the Business Board) became the Chair of the Programme Board.
 This would strengthen existing governance arrangements and provide continuity between the two Boards.
-The agenda and decisions of the Programme Board would be published on the Combined Authority/Business Board web site (with names of individuals redacted).
+The agenda and decisions of the Programme Board would be published on the Combined Authority/Business Board web site (with names of individuals redacted) in accordance with the transparency arrangements set out in the Business Board constitution.
 This will ensure that the operation of the Agri-Tech programme is consistent with the Assurance Framework for the Business Board and Combined Authority.
-The CPCA is the Accountable Body for the Eastern Agri-Tech Growth Initiative.
+The Cambridgeshire and Peterborough Combined Authority is the Accountable Body for the Eastern Agri-Tech Growth Initiative.